A pair of fruiting Tamarind Trees. Photo by Green Deane

 Black Currants still are on almost everyone’s hit list.

 The fruit itself can be purple, red, pink, yellow, and green.
-Red and green are the most common ones — the ones I recall were green — and while you can eat them raw they are better cooked.
+Red and green are the most common ones — the ones I recall were green and red — and while you can eat them raw they are better cooked.
 They’re high in potassium.
 As for the names Ribes (REE-bess) is from the Arabic Ribas which means “rhubard.”
 The fruit can be sour.
 Hirtellum (her-TELL-um) is a little hairy (the fruit.)
 Grossularia (gross-ul-LAIR-ree-uh) is from the French for Gooseberry, Gorseille a’ Maquereau (meaning mackerel berries because they were used for a sauce on those fish.)
 Uva-crispa (OOU-vah CRIS-pah) means curved grape.

 Green Deane’s “Itemized” Plant Profile